nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![weeklyTimetablePart2](images/weeklyTimetablePart2.PNG)

 ### Display Monthly Schedule: `show month` / `show MONTH`
+If showing of your daily schedule or weekly schedule is not enough, Sherpass will allow you to track your monthly schedule.

 - Displays your schedule for the current month or any specific month

 - To make your life easier when typing the to show any specific month command,

-  3-letter abrivation of any specific month is accepted.
+  3-letter abbreviation of any specific month is accepted.

 >**💡 Note**
 >